-- will contribute to preserving biodiversity or threatened species
+- will help preserve biodiversity or threatened species

-- will contribute to maintaining a functional natural landscape
+- will help maintain a functional natural landscape

-- protects communities and species that are under-represented in other reserves
+- protects communities and species under-represented in other reserves

-- is of the right size, shape and location to offer effective protection to plants and wildlife
+- is the right size, shape and location to offer effective protection to plants and wildlife

 - is within our scientific and financial capabilities to manage in the long-term

-- is not likely to be subject to Indigenous land claims
+- isn't likely to be subject to Indigenous land claims

 - can support viable populations of species and ecosystems for the long term.

-In practice, we generally buy land that features remnant native vegetation, which offers habitat for threatened wildlife.
-We often buy land near existing reserves.
+In practice, we generally buy land that features remnant native vegetation, providing habitat for threatened wildlife.
+We often buy near existing reserves.

 What happens next?